Hokkaido Explorer Tour

 On this tour you’ll get to experience the Hokkaido we love and the culture and mountains we’ve come to respect.

-6 to 1 client to guide ratio
+6 to 1 Client to Guide ratio

-We are a fully licensed travel agent with wholesale fares and can organise discounted flights from any capital city.
-Ask for our ski and fly package.
+We are a IATA registered travel agent with wholesale fares and can organise discounted flights from anywhere in Australia.
+Ask for our ski and fly packages.

-- Airport transfers & daily transport
+- Resort Liner airport transfers & daily transport

 - 4 nights twin/triple share accommodation at Full Note Pension in central Hirafu

-- 6 nights twin/triple share accommodation at North Country Inn, Furano
+- 6 nights twin/triple share accommodation at North Country Inn, Furano *

 - 2 nights twin/triple share accommodation at the Grand Park Otaru